 There are campgrounds for an impromptu picnic, a general store for supplies and a coastal walkway.
 The Whananaki Coastal Walkway (2 hours one way) has stunning coastal views and quiet shallow bays for a day at the beach.

-Want snapper for dinner or you salivate at the thought of a battle with a marlin Tutukawa coast fishing charters, yacht charters and small boat charters are available by arrangement from Tutukaka Marina.
+Want snapper for dinner or you salivate at the thought of a battle with a marlin Tutukaka coast fishing charters, yacht charters and small boat charters are available by arrangement from Tutukaka Marina.

 The Whangarei Deep Sea Anglers Club displays trophies for several world records.
 Rock fishing and surf casting is a popular year round activity.
 For a secret fishing spot just ask the local bait store for tips.